Hello and happy new year! It’s been awhile! I hope your 2019 is off to a great start.

 The new year is always a time of gratefulness and reflection, which is exactly what this post is about.

 We are grateful for all the support the Every Step Counts Scholarship Program received in its first year.
 We had an over-abundance of great applicants who already show incredible leadership in the T1D community.
 The scholarship recipients completed their first semesters of college, continued on in their junior and senior years, and one even competed at the World Trampoline and Tumbling Championships (shoutout to Brandon!).

 One of my goals moving forward is to grow the program so that we can raise the number and amount of scholarships.
 This goal is currently in the works with a collaboration that should be ready to announce in the coming weeks.
-With that said, the application should open up later this winter (~February).
+With that said, the application will be on hold for 2019, and reopen better than ever in 2020.
 It will rock.
 You will be happy.

 2018 was also a big year personally within the T1D community.
 I published my first book, teamed with Abbott to run the Boston Marathon, and presented at Diabetes DESTINY as well as Children with Diabetes’ Friends for Life Conference in Orlando.
 Throughout all those experiences, I was constantly reminded of the incredible people in the T1D community…ones who are Olympic-level skiers, course testers for American Ninja Warrior, renowned country singers, power lifters, authors, advocates, and more.
 Working with youth and their families also reminded me how important personal connections are to one’s health and why I want to pursue a career in medicine.